Your basket is currently empty.

 We’ve now established that cannabis concentrates are, in a way, an art form.
 And like with any art form, it is developed, shifted, changed.
 Cannabis concentrates are a way for weed lovers to enjoy their dry herb in many different ways.
 Because cannabis is so receptive, all of these cannabis concentrates are slightly different and have alternative qualities.

 These incredible beauties are also a lot more potent.
 Which means you don’t need as much as you think to reach a good level of enjoyment.
-The best way to enjoy cannabis concentrates is to use them inside a dry herb vaporizer.
+The best way to enjoy cannabis concentrates is to use them inside a weed vaporizer which is capable of vaping both dry herbs and concentrates, such as the Nectar Platinum vaporizer.
 This will ensure you maintain the flavours, and the intensity.

 This was the best cannabis concentrates guide.
 We hope you found it enjoyable and, as always, educational.